vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

   inflammation that I didn't know about, I have enough time for recovery before the dental cleaning.

-### (preparation / direct) Reminder to do normal face shaving 1 or 2 days prior to appointment and discard razor used
+### (preparation / direct) Cancellation consideration for three business days before the appointment

-I don't want to be in a situation where I have a lot of face shaving to do the morning of the appointment, so I should make sure not to skip normal face shaving 1 or 2 days prior.
-Also, discard the razor when done so that I have a fresh razor for the shaving the morning of the appointment.
+There is a $50 charge for cancelling less than three business days prior to the appointment, so I should set a calendar reminder to consider whether to cancel or reschedule while I can still do so for free.
+In particular, other related stuff such as vaccines, blood tests, or travel plans may come up.

+Some of the things to consider:

+* Do I have any kind of injuries in my mouth that I expect to not represent chronic problems but rather temporary injuries?
+  Rescheduling to a week later makes sense in such cases.

+* Am I feeling unwell, for instance, digestive issues, minor cold, sniffling, etc.?
+In such cases, if there is an expected trajectory of getting better, delaying by 1-2 weeks, based on the expected trajectory, would be desirable.

+* Look carefully in my calendar for the next few weeks and make sure there's nothing of concern in the two weeks ahead of the dental cleaning appointment.

-### (preparation / direct) Reminder to do thorough face shaving between 3 and 6 hours prior to the appointment (using a new razor)
+### (local IM post / cyclic personal chores) Shopping reminder for two days prior to the appointment

-Shave slowly and thoroughly.
-Be particularly thorough and careful in the area above and below the lips.

-### (preparation / general energy conservation) Reminder to skip exercise on the day of the appointment

-This is to conserve time and energy for the appointment.
+Set up a reminder for a grocery shopping trip for the evening two days before the dental cleaning appointment.
+It's good to have groceries shopped for ahead of the appointment if possible.

 ### (preparation / risk reduction) Reminder to keep fermentable food consumption to a minimum starting 24 hours prior to the appointment